-Multiple teacher leaves, unit losses, and eLearning appear contributing factors.
-Acceleration in science instruction is critical is addressing the unfinished learning for the current cohorts of students.
+Multiple teacher leaves, unit losses, and teacher knowledge of science best practices appear to be contributing factors.
+Acceleration in science instruction is critical in addressing the unfinished learning for the current cohorts of students.

-What data components, based off progress monitoring and 2019 state assessments, showed the most improvement?
+What data components, based off progress monitoring and 2022 state assessments, showed the most improvement?